10 Brilliantly Creative Mason Jar Gifts For Every Occasion

 The gift: Plant in a jar

 Welcome a new neighbor with a small mason jar plant you can carry across the street.
 Choose a plant that can later be planted in a new backyard, or opt for a low-maintenance succulent.
 The blog Mom4Real explains how to use your green thumb for this fresh gift.
+These gifts are excellent for teen girls.

 You want to: Congratulate a mom-to-be!